Student Medication Request Form

-- Expiration date of the medication (prescription and nonprescription medication)
+- The expiration date of the medication (prescription and nonprescription medication)

 - Medication checked into the school clinic must be picked up by the end of the last day of school.
 All remaining medication will be discarded per district guidelines.

-- Only FDA approved prescription or nonprescription medications will be accepted.
+- Only FDA approved medication, prescription or nonprescription, will be accepted.